Star Wars: Leia, Princess of Alderaan: Plot

 Leia learns that her parents' ally Saw Gerrera, the leader of an extremist rebel cell called the Partisans, was responsible for the attack.
 Though Bail and Breha forbid her involvement in the conspiracy for her own safety, Leia continues her humanitarian missions to worlds they believe are safe.
 When she is faced with resistance from the proud, frog-like Nal Huttans, Leia negotiates their acceptance of her aid in exchange for a favor to be owed her in the future.
-She begins gathering information about planetary abuses and brings it to Senator Mon Mothma of Chandrila, whom she hopes can publicize it.
+She begins gathering information about a planetary abuse on Chasmeene and brings it to Senator Mon Mothma of Chandrila, whom she hopes can publicize it.
 Mon, however, instructs Leia that the effort is futile.
 Leia is further enraged when the Empire uses an assignment issued to the Junior Legislature to seize control of a planet for industrial development.
 The imperious Grand Moff Tarkin seems to suspect that Bail and Breha are somehow involved in the recent turmoil.
-As Leia becomes closer to Kier and entrusts him with details of her parents' secret work, they are horrified by the punishment inflicted upon a planet whose leaders had committed similar treason against the Empire.
+Tarkin invites himself over to one of their parties, hoping one of the senators will give enough information for them to be arrested.
+However, Bail, Mon Mothma, and Breha start a staged argument over Bail cheating on Breha, and Leia cries to make the scene more real, resulting in Tarkin leaving the party.
+As Leia becomes closer to Kier and entrusts him with details of her parents' secret work, they are horrified by the punishment inflicted upon Christophsis, whose leaders had committed similar treason against the Empire.

-Leia discovers a hidden shipyard where old and stolen starships of varying types are being refurbished for use by the conspirators.
+Leia discovers a hidden shipyard on Paucris Major where old and stolen starships of varying types are being refurbished for use by the conspirators.
 Tarkin meets with her on a pretext, but she knows he is probing for information on a possible conspiracy, thinking she is vulnerable to his manipulation.
 Leia passes the test but learns that the Empire is aware of the location of the nascent rebel fleet.
 With the blessing of Breha and Mon, who cannot disrupt their own schedules for fear of inviting suspicion, Leia moves to warn the rebels.
 Commandeering a ship chartered by Amilyn, Leia heads for Pamarthe to hide her true destination.
 Calling in her favor from the Nal Huttan leader, Leia books passage from Pamarthe to the shipyard.
 She and Amilyn are able to warn Bail, who evacuates the ships and initiates the self-destruct protocol for the repair facilities.
-Kier arrives, having followed Leia, and his ship is damaged by an explosion before Leia can warn him.
+Kier arrives, having followed Leia, and his ship is damaged by an explosion from one of the repair facilities before Leia can warn him.
 She finds Kier dying, and learns that he intended to report the rebels to the Empire to protect Alderaan from retribution.
 A devastated Leia brings his body back to Alderaan, but leaves the information he collected to be destroyed.
 Bail and Breha finally bring Leia formally into the conspiracy.